 Boating in Rajsamand Lake

-Why I visited Rajsamand?
+Why have I visited Rajsamand?

 How to reach Rajsamand from Delhi